lindseysim/web-common/README.md

 <a name="common-createDropdown" href="#common-createDropdown">#</a>
 *common*.*ui*.**createDropdown**(*element*, *menu*)

 Create a dropdown menu on an element. *menu* parameter is an array of object literals defining the menu.
-The parameters 'id', 'class', 'style', and 'html'/text', if they exist, are applied.
-For functionality, either add 'href' and optionally 'target' parameters or supply a callback to an 'onClick' parameter.
-To create a submenu, simply add a 'menu' parameter with the same nested structure.
+The parameters `id`, `class`, `style`, and `html`/`text`, if they exist, are applied.
+For functionality, either add `href` and optionally `target` parameters or supply a callback to an `onClick` parameter.
+To create a submenu, simply add a `menu` parameter with the same nested structure.

 Elements with be created with classes prefixed by "cm-dropdown".